saatvik-dev/klededev/NETLIFY_DEPLOYMENT.md

 1. Check the function logs in the Netlify dashboard
 2. Verify the `netlify.toml` configuration
 3. Make sure your API routes match what the client is calling
-4. The project now uses `api-standalone.cjs` for serverless functions to avoid ESM/CJS compatibility issues
+4. The project uses `api-standalone.ts` which is compiled to JS during build:
-   - This file uses CommonJS format (.cjs extension) to be compatible with Node.js module system
-   - API routes should point to `/.netlify/functions/api-standalone.cjs` in production
+   - API routes should point to `/.netlify/functions/api-standalone` in production
+   - The client code is configured to automatically route API requests correctly
+   - For direct testing, use: https://your-site.netlify.app/.netlify/functions/api-standalone/test

 ### Build Errors